jmmv-forestry/website/_posts/2015-09-21-your-english-is-pretty-good-they-said.md

 # My English learning process

 My parents had me in after-school English lessons from age 9.
 As far as I can remember, the lessons were very decent but what played a larger role in my learning was my involvement with programming (circa that time), on-line forums (1994), and the Linux / free software scene (1996).
-Computers in general, and the online world in particular, required reasonable English skills and&mdash;if paying attention&mdash;were a good way to learn.
+Computers in general, and the online world in particular, required reasonable English skills and---if paying attention---were a good way to learn.

 ## 2004 and onwards: Reading and writing